Salesforce

 • | Entitled Full Sandbox Count |

-Note:If the above Sandbox count input fields are left blank, the default entitled values mentioned in the Salesforce Help section Sandbox Licenses and Storage Limits by Type are considered.
+Note:If sandbox count input fields are left blank, the default entitled values mentioned in the Salesforce Help section Sandbox Licenses and Storage Limits by Type are considered.

-When Integrating Salesforce with SaaS Management, there is an optional SaaS Management integration setup field Include User Types to filter the types of users in the results.
+When Integrating Salesforce as a Salesforce Workspace Within SaaS Management, there is an optional SaaS Management integration setup field Include User Types to filter the types of users in the results.
 You can enter multiple user types by using a comma to separate each user type.

 The following table defines Salesforce user types along with the corresponding user license.